“If I shut up the heavens so that there is no rain, or if I command the locust to devour the land, or if I send pestilence among my people….”

 God sent fire “down from heaven” to consume the burnt offerings and sacrifices he offered, filling the Temple with God’s glory.
 The presence of God’s glory was so great, so heavy and so preeminent that the priests could not even enter the Temple.

 This display and experience of God’s presence caused all the people who saw and experienced it to bow down “with their faces to the ground”, to worship the Lord and to praise Him, saying, “Truly, He is good, truly His lovingkindess is everlasting”.

-Solomon and all Israel continued to gather, feasted and offered sacrificed for seven days after their experience of God’s presence and glory, and then they went away “rejoicing and happy of heart because of the goodness that the Lord had shown….”
+Indeed, Solomon and all Israel continued to gather, feast and offer sacrifices for seven days after their experience of God’s presence and glory.
+They went away still “rejoicing and happy of heart because of the goodness that the Lord had shown….”

 It was after this mountaintop experience that God appeared to Solomon.
 While the people were still glowing from their experience, God told Solomon there may come a time in the future when I will cause bad things to happen to you….

 But why would God do that?!
 What a downer after such a high!